ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 Under congestion and loss, approaches like the above generally experiences transient video artifacts more often and delay of playback effects less often, as compared with reliable segment transport.
 Often one of the key goals of using a UDP-based transport that allows some unreliability is to reduce latency and better support applications like videoconferencing, or for other live-action video with interactive components, such as some sporting events.

-Congestion avoidance strategies for deployments using unreliable transport protocols vary widely in practice, ranging from being entirely unresponsive to congestion, to using feedback signaling to change encoder settings (as in {{RFC5762}}), to using fewer enhancement layers (as in {{RFC6190}}), to using proprietary methods to detect QOE issues and turn off video in order to allow less bandwidth-intensive media such as audio to be delivered.
+Congestion avoidance strategies for deployments using unreliable transport protocols vary widely in practice, ranging from being entirely unresponsive to congestion, to using feedback signaling to change encoder settings (as in {{RFC5762}}), to using fewer enhancement layers (as in {{RFC6190}}), to using proprietary methods to detect QoE issues and turn off video in order to allow less bandwidth-intensive media such as audio to be delivered.

 RTP relies on RTCP Sender and Receiver Reports {{RFC3550}} as its own feedback mechanism, and even includes Circuit Breakers for Unicast RTP Sessions {{RFC8083}} for situations when normal RTP congestion control has not been able to react sufficiently to RTP flows sending at rates that result in sustained packet loss.